spdx/LicenseListPublisher/README.md

    testDirectory - Optional directory of test files in the form {license-id}/(license|header|exception)/(good|bad)/{test-id}.txt
 ```

-## WARNING

-Running the LicenseRDFaGenerator for a single file will overwrite any index.html, licenses.json etc. with the single file results.

 ## License

 See the [NOTICE](NOTICE) file for licensing information
-including info from 3rd Party Software
+including info from 3rd Party Software.

-See [LICENSE](LICENSE) file for full license text
+See [LICENSE](LICENSE) file for full license text.

 ```text
 SPDX-License-Identifier: Apache-2.0